MvrPgi/CapstoneTesting/README.md

   - **Medium:** Moderate changes such as updates to business logic or integration points, which may impact multiple features.
 These require more thorough testing across related modules.
   - **Hard:** Major changes or architectural updates that could affect core workflows or data integrity.
 These undergo comprehensive regression testing across the entire system to ensure overall stability.

+**Success Criteria:**
+- No previously functioning features are broken after updates.
+- The BUGS is resolved if not isolated further testing is required.

 #### 7. Priority Testing

 - **Testing Approaches:** Critical functionalities that directly impact user experience and data integrity, such as user authentication, fish species detection, and GPS tracking, are prioritized for testing.
 These features undergo more frequent and rigorous testing cycles to ensure they meet high standards of reliability and performance.

+**Success Criteria:**
+- Critical features consistently perform as expected under various conditions.
+- Any issues falls under priority features are Leveled High and addressed with proper team meetings.

+#### 8. Security Testing
+- **Testing Approaches:** Ensure that all data authetication, access, and data trasmission are secure and protected against unauthorized access.

+**Test Scenarios:**
+- **Authentication Security:** Verify that only authenticated users can access their data.

+---

 ### Document and Code Review